Get to know the Sustainable Universities Network (SUN), our history and our goals.

 Isabelle Zhu-Maguire (she/her) | Monash University

 Isabelle is a Masters of International Relations student from Monash University in Melbourne.
 She is the team lead at Monash Association of Sustainability (MAS) and founded the Sustainable Universities Network (SUN).
-In 2021, Izzy also became the United Nations' Sustainable Development Solution Network (SDSN) AusNZPac Youth Coordinator and is passionate about collaborating with other students to achieve the Sustainable Development Goals (SDGs).
+In 2021, Izzy also became the United Nations' Sustainable Development Solution Network (SDSN) AusNZPac Youth Coordinator and is passionate about collaborating with other students to create anti-capitalist sustainability movements.